newpavlov/rust-isp-2019/01/content.md

 ## Trait Objects

 - We can call either of these versions of `bar` via static dispatch using any type with bounds `T: Foo`.
-- When this code is compiled, the compiler will insert calls to specialized versions of `bar`
+- When this code is compiled, the compiler will insert calls to specialized versions of `bar` (monomorphization)
     - One function is generated for each implementor of the `Foo` trait.

 ```rust